oroinc/documentation/user/back-office/system/configuration/commerce/design/theme-global.rst

    **Show all items at once**

    .. image:: /user/img/system/config_commerce/design/ShowAllItemsAtOnce.png
+      :alt: The storefront user menu look when the Show all items at once option is enabled

    **Show subitems in a popup**

    .. image:: /user/img/system/config_commerce/design/ShowSubitemsInPopup.png
+      :alt: The storefront user menu look when the Show subitems in a popup option is enabled

 7. Click **Save Settings**.